kakaroto/Beyond20/docs/faq.md

 ### How can I use this non-standard spell or feature ?

-If you find a feature that needs to be handled in a special way, please mention it in this [issue](https://github.com/kakaroto/Beyond20/issues/9) where I keep track of all the special features (such as Improved Critical, or Sneak Attack), if it's a non standard spell, then please mention it in this [issue](https://github.com/kakaroto/Beyond20/issues/13) instead.
-I will add special handling of those features and spells in a future update if it's doable.
+If you find a feature or a spell that needs to be handled in a special way, please report it on the [issue tracker](https://github.com/kakaroto/Beyond20/issues) so I can add special support for it.

-In the meantime, you can always create a custom action for your needs or re-cast or click the dice in the description.
+If the spell or feature or your request is particularly unique and specific to your own games, I would instead suggest you simply create a custom Action in your D&D Beyond character sheet, and you can put in the description any of the dice formulas you may need.

 For example, if you are a Paladin and need to use [Divine Smite](https://www.dndbeyond.com/sources/basic-rules/classes#DivineSmite) on an Undead creature using 2nd level spell slot, you can either click on the 2d8 once and the 1d8 twice (once for 2nd level spell slot and once for undead extra damage), or you create a Custom Action and fill the description with something like this :